GavinHaLab/ichorCNA_WDL/WDL/README.md

 with `XX` being the version of cromwell you have.
 Make sure all of your files (WDL, input, options) are in the same folder as the cromwell .jar file.

+To configure the workflow, add `--options workflow_options.json` to the line.
+[More on workflow options](https://github.com/GavinHaLab/WDL_Pipelines/tree/main/workflow-options).

 ### Server mode
 [Here is a tutorial on how to run Cromwell's server mode](https://cromwell.readthedocs.io/en/stable/tutorials/ServerMode/).
 Skip the Five Minute Introduction if you've already downloaded Cromwell and familiar with it.

 ## Instructions for FH users

 ### Running via shiny app

 Open the [shiny app](https://cromwellapp.fredhutch.org/) and connect to your cromwell server.
 Under "Submit a Workflow", upload the WDL and inputs.json.
 If you wanted to configure the workflow, [take a workflow options file](https://github.com/GavinHaLab/WDL_Pipelines/tree/main/workflow-options) and upload it as well.

 ### Running via command line
 Log into your chosen node and set the current directory to where your ichorCNA.wdl, inputs.json, and your optional workflow_options.json files are stored.
 Load the modules necessary: